My Favorite Calendar-Based Budgeting Apps

 My Top 2 Favorite Apps in This List

-Monarch Money offers more robust features with a higher price tag.
-But if you take advantage of all the features, it’s worth using.
-You can also invite family members (at no additional cost) to use your account which is great for couples to track finances together.
+1. Monarch Money offers more robust features at a reasonable price.
+It includes a calendar view of your recurring expenses that shows upcoming bills.
+Clicking any upcoming expenses on the calendar reveals a pop-up for that expense show the amounts over the last three months.
+You can also invite family members (at no additional cost) to use the account which is great for couples to track finances together.

 App Store Rating: 4.9 (45k reviews)